 - What underpinning protective learning is being provided by the school's planned PSHE education programme and wider curriculum?
-This will include work on: - o communication - o understanding healthy relationships including trust - o understanding and respecting the concept of genuine consent - o understanding our rights (especially our collective right to be safe and to feel safe) - o recognising abusive and coercive language and behaviours - o accepting our responsibilities (especially our responsibility to respect others trust and protect their right to be physically, emotionally and reputationally safe) - Without this underpinning learning, specific learning about sexting may have limited impact.
+This will include work on: - o communication - o understanding healthy relationships including trust - understanding and respecting the concept of genuine consent - understanding our rights (especially our collective right to be safe and to feel safe) - recognising abusive and coercive language and behaviours - accepting our responsibilities (especially our responsibility to respect others trust and protect their right to be physically, emotionally and reputationally safe) - Without this underpinning learning, specific learning about sexting may have limited impact.

-This appendix is based on the latest government guidance produced by UKCCIS - Sexting in schools and colleges: responding to incidents and safeguarding young people https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/545997/Sexting_in_schools_and_colleges_UKCCIS__4.pdf which replaces 'Sexting in Schools: What to do and how to handle it.'
+This appendix is based on the latest government guidance produced by UKCCIS - Sexting in schools and colleges: responding to incidents and safeguarding young people https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/609 874/6\2939\SP\NCA\Sexting\In\Schools\FINAL\Update\Jan17.pdf .